forderud/RunInSandbox/ComElevation.md

 ### Instructions to test
-* From `dcomcnfg.exe` configure the COM server to always run through an administrative account.
+* From the Windows registry, set the `RunAs` registry value to `nt authority\localservice` or some other admin account.
 * Verify that the account have sufficient filesystem permissions to run the COM server.
 * To test, run `RunInSandbox.exe TestControl.TestControl` from a limited account.
-This will trigger creation of a TestControl.exe under an admin account with a COM communication channel between the processes.
+This will trigger creation of a TestControl.exe under the specified account with a COM communication channel between the processes.

 CoCreateInstance calls from non-admin accounts will now start the COM server using an admin account.